hermeznetwork/hermez-node/council/gitflow.md

 It is exactly at the start of a release branch that the upcoming release gets assigned a version number—not any earlier.
-Up until that moment, the develop branch reflected changes for the “next release”, but it is unclear whether that “next release” will eventually become 0.3 or 1.0, until the release branch is started.
-That decision is made on the start of the release branch and is carried out by the project’s rules on version number bumping.
+Up until that moment, the develop branch reflected changes for the “next release”.
+Each new commit in *develop* must be named xx.xx.xx-rcx,
+example: v1.2.0-rc5.
+Subsequent commits will increase the X in -rcX, although maybe not all commits must include the tag.
+At the end of the day those tags are used to indicate the QA team that "this code should be tested to check if it's production ready".

 ![Release model](img/release-branch.png "Release model")